 The girls run across the studio, screaming.
 Two of them jump up on window sills.
 For a moment, I am unsure of what is happening.
 I look for an axe wielding maniac and simultaneously suffer cardiac arrest.
-I turn to Mr. Kallio behind the piano.
-He looks confused for a moment, throws his hands over his ears, and calmly mouths the word, “mouse.”
+I turn to Mr. Kallio (my accompanist) behind the piano.
+He looks confused for a moment, throws his hands over his ears, and calmly mouths the word mouse.
 Their screams start to register.
 The word mouse is shrieked over and over again, and fingers are pointing wildly in every direction.

 My students are huddled together on the other side of the studio.
 They continue to scream.